 VSLs for VAR-002-5, Requirement R2

 Lower Moderate High Severe

-N/A N/A The Generator Operator did maintain voltage or Reactive Power as instructed by the Transmission Operator.
-AND The Generator Operator did make the necessary notifications required by the Transmission Operator.
-BUT The Generator Operator did not have a conversion methodology when it monitored voltage at a location different from the schedule provided by the Transmission Operator.
+N/A N/A The Generator Operator did maintain voltage or Reactive Power schedule, but did not have a conversion methodology when it monitors voltage at a location different from the schedule provided by the Transmission Operator.
 The Generator Operator did not maintain the voltage or Reactive Power schedule as instructed by the Transmission Operator and did not make the necessary notifications required by the Transmission Operator.
-AND The Generator Operator did make the necessary notifications required by the Transmission Operator.
-OR The Generator Operator did not have an operating AVR or volt/VAR controller(s) did not use an alternative method for controlling voltage or provide notification to the Transmission Operator if no alternative method of control was available.
-OR

-The Generator Operator did not

-modify voltage when directed, and

-did not provide any explanation.
+OR The Generator Operator did not have an operating AVR or volt/VAR controller(s) and the Responsible Entity did not use an alternative method for controlling voltage.
+OR The Generator Operator did not modify voltage when directed, and the Responsible Entity did not provide any explanation.

 VSL Justifications for VAR-002-5 Requirement R2 FERC VSL G1 The VSL assignments do not have the unintended consequence of lowering the current level of compliance.
-Violation Severity Level Assignments Should Not Have the Unintended Consequence of Lowering the Current Level of Compliance FERC VSL G2 The proposed VSL is written to ensure uniformity and consistency in the determination of penalties.
+Violation Severity Level Assignments Should Not Have the Unintended Consequence of Lowering the Current Level of Compliance

+VSL Justifications for VAR-002-5 Requirement R2 FERC VSL G2 The proposed VSL is written to ensure uniformity and consistency in the determination of penalties.
 Violation Severity Level Assignments Should Ensure Uniformity and Consistency in the Determination of Penalties Guideline 2a: The proposed VSL is not binary.
 Guideline 2b: The proposed VSL does not use ambiguous terms, supporting uniformity and consistency in the determination of similar penalties for similar violations.
-Guideline 2a: The Single Violation Severity Level Assignment Category for "Binary" Requirements Is Not Consistent Guideline 2b: Violation Severity Level Assignments that Contain Ambiguous Language FERC VSL G3 The proposed VSL is worded consistently with the corresponding requirement.
+Guideline 2a : The Single Violation Severity Level Assignment Category for "Binary" Requirements Is Not Consistent Guideline 2b : Violation Severity Level Assignments that Contain Ambiguous Language FERC VSL G3 The proposed VSL is worded consistently with the corresponding requirement.
 Violation Severity Level Assignment Should Be Consistent with the Corresponding Requirement FERC VSL G4 The proposed VSL is not based on a cumulative number of violations.
-Violation Severity Level Assignment Should Be Based on A Single
+Violation Severity Level Assignment Should Be Based on A Single Violation, Not on A Cumulative Number of Violations